 Please note, you cannot send an NVR until you have

-started to send PAYE information in real time - wait two weeks after
+started to send PAYE information in real time - wait seven days after

 sending your first FPS before sending an NVR.